Ahlfeldt/ARSW2015-toolkit/README.md

 Version 0.91, 2024

-Acknowledgements: We thank Alexander Hansen and Andrea Herrera for comments and suggestions.

 ## General Instructions

 This toolkit complements the original replication directory for Ahlfeldt, Redding, Sturm, Wolf (2015).
 The toolkit does not cover all stages of the analysis presented in the article.
 Instead, it covers a subset of codes that are crucial for the quantification and simulation of the model using 2006 data.
 Detailed comments have been added to all scripts to provide intuition and closer links to the model described in the article and supplement.
 Some codes have been processed to make them more accessible, reducing the memory requirements and facilitating faster execution on desktop computers.
 For the same reason, we use trimmed versions of the datasets, which contain variables that are essential for the purpose of this teaching directory.
 Any data set or program that has been substantively altered (other than adding comments) is marked by a "_TD" suffix in the filename.